josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/🪿_Embodied_Information_Ecology/♻️_Cybernetics/👑_Ownership_Control/🐴_the_legality_of_gift_horses.md

 - Can the government replace that company without disrupting my access to public services?
 - Can the system be expanded later without asking the public again?

-If these questions cannot be answered clearly, then the programme is not ready for public consent.
+If these questions cannot be answered clearly, then the programme is not ready to claim informed public acceptance.
+That conclusion is about governance and legitimacy; the programme's strict legality still requires analysis of its particular powers, purposes, safeguards, and effects.

 ---